Article By Justin Adler-Swanberg:

 Alan: Once we got to San Francisco and we got to check out the vibrant nightclub scene we wanted to join in with the good people of the city.
 First, we brought Markie over with his box of records, and he played at Colossus for resident Jerry Bonham.
 Jerry and his crowd loved Markie’s music, so we thought wow, there’s potential for us to regenerate the fantastic experiences and atmospheres that we’d been creating in London, here in San Francisco.
 It was a wonderful city with its rich heritage of both the psychedelic scene & the gay disco scene.
 It just seemed like the perfect perfect mix for us, all it needed was some of that renegade DIY British sound system attitude, & someone with the bollocks to get up and go do it.

-An important distinction to make is that we hadn’t come to San Francisco & just decided to get into dance music, or gotten into it because we’d come to San Francisco, we were already full-time professional party people.
-That was already our main focus in life, that’s what we were doing, we were putting on parties full time, & going out most nights of the week, supporting and working other people's parties too.
-Jeno was playing records, Markie was playing records, Thomas was playing records, & although Garth was doing a regular job at that time, we soon talked him out of that.
+An important distinction to make is that we hadn’t come to San Francisco & just decided to get into dance music, or gotten into it because we’d come to San Francisco -- we were already full-time professional party people.
+That was already our main focus in life, that’s what we were doing, we were putting on parties full time and going out most nights of the week, supporting and working other people's parties too.
+Jeno was playing records, Markie was playing records, Thomas was playing records and although Garth was doing a regular job at that time, we soon talked him out of that.
 Turned up on his doorstep, and within weeks we’d got him to quit work, buy decks and go for it full gung-ho!

 JAS: What is the relation between Wicked, the early Acid House scene, and the counterculture (both contemporary and earlier, i.e. the 60s)?